-On June 16, 2011, the FASB issued ASU 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which revises the manner in which entities present comprehensive income in their financial statements.
-The new guidance requires companies to report components of comprehensive income in either: (1) a continuous statement of comprehensive income;

-or (2) two separate consecutive statements.
+On June 16, 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income ("ASU 2011-05"), which revises the manner in which entities present comprehensive income in their financial statements.
+The new guidance requires companies to report components of comprehensive income in either: (1) a continuous statement of comprehensive income; or (2) two separate consecutive statements.
 ASU 2011-05 does not change the items that must be reported in other comprehensive income.
-On December 23, 2011, the FASB issued ASU 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05, which defers certain provisions of ASU 2011-05, including the provision that required entities to present reclassification adjustments out of accumulated other comprehensive income by component in both the statement in which net income is presented and the statement in which other comprehensive income is presented.
-The unaffected provisions of ASU 2011-05 will be effective for us in our reporting of the first quarter of fiscal 2012.
-The adoption of ASU 2011-05 will not have any impact on our results of operations or financial position.
-We are currently considering the appropriate disclosure under this ASU.
+On December 23, 2011, the FASB issued ASU No. 2011-12, Comprehensive Income (Topic 220): Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items Out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05 ("ASU 2011-12"), which defers certain provisions of ASU 2011-05, including the provision that requires entities to present reclassification adjustments out of accumulated other comprehensive income by component in both the statement in which net income is presented and the statement in which other comprehensive income is presented.
+The unaffected provisions of ASU 2011-05 became effective for us in our reporting of the first quarter of fiscal 2012.
+We have elected to present the Statement of Comprehensive Loss as a separate statement.